Post job

 Unlike front-end specialists that have to specialize in the repair of just one system in a vehicle, front-end mechanics perform essential care and maintenance in a vehicle.
 Their job ranges from changing oil, checking out fluid levels, and rotating tires to fixing or replacing worn-out parts in a vehicle such as brake pads, wheel bearings, and sensors.
 As a front-end mechanic, you have the responsibility to perform repairs in agreement with the manufacturer and customer specifications.
 Also, you have to explain automotive problems and repairs to your clients.

-In this section, we compare the average master technician annual salary with that of a front end mechanic.
-Typically, front end mechanics earn a $52,837 lower salary than master technicians earn annually.
+If we compare the average master technician annual salary with that of a front end mechanic, we find that front end mechanics typically earn a $52,837 lower salary than master technicians make annually.

 These skill sets are where the common ground ends though.
-A master technician responsibility is more likely to require skills like "strong customer service," "customer vehicles," "engine performance," and "maintenance services."
-Whereas a front end mechanic requires skills like "front end," "service desk," "javascript," and "groceries."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a master technician are more likely to require skills like "strong customer service," "customer vehicles," "engine performance," and "maintenance services."
+On the other hand, a job as a front end mechanic requires skills like "front end," "service desk," "javascript," and "groceries."
+As you can see, what employees do in each career varies considerably.

 On average, front end mechanics reach similar levels of education than master technicians.
 Front end mechanics are 4.9% less likely to earn a Master's Degree and 0.1% less likely to graduate with a Doctoral Degree.